NUMarsIce/NUice/README.md

 A good place to start exploring is `NUice/catkin_ws/src/nuice_simulations/src/estop_sim/estop_sim_node.py`

 # MBed CLI setup
+This assumes you are running linux, but it is possible to run on Windows (and possible mac).
 ```bash
 #Install MBed CLI
 sudo apt install python3 python3-pip git mercurial